Setting Date, Time, and Time Zone on Ubuntu Linux

 Hardware time

 When you purchase a computer, the motherboard of your computer comes with a pre-installed and configured chip-based clock.
-This clock is powered by a CMOS battery.
+A CMOS battery powers this clock.
 Your computer's hardware time depends on this clock.

 System time

 When you install an operating system, based on your selections and several other settings, the operating system automatically installs and configures a system clock for you.
-The date and time which you see on the desktop of your operating system arrive from this clock.
+The date and time you see on your operating system's desktop come from this clock.

-During the Linux installation, the installation wizard asks the user to select the user's geographical location.
-The following image shows a sample example of how the wizard prompts the user to select his location.
+During the Linux installation, the wizard asks the user to select the user's geographical location.
+The following image shows a sample example of how the wizard prompts the user to choose his location.

-The installation wizard installs the system clocks and uses the user's geographical location and the current hardware time to calculate and set the current system time.
-Linux time is based on the number of seconds elapsed since 1 January 1970.
+The installation wizard installs the system clocks and uses the user's geographical location to calculate and set the current time.
+It calculates time in the number of seconds elapsed since 1 January 1970.

 Network time

-In this tutorial, we will understand how to view, configure, and manage the hardware time and the system time.
-We will understand the network time in the next part of this tutorial.
+In this tutorial, we will understand how to view, configure, and manage the hardware and the system time.

 Viewing date and time

-By default, the date and time are always visible on the desktop screen of Ubuntu.
-If you click the date and time, a new window opens that displays the current date in the calendar along with today's events.
+By default, Ubuntu always shows the date and time on the desktop.
+If you click the date and time, a new window opens.
+It displays the current date in the calendar along with today's events.

 The date command displays the system time.
 To view the hardware time, use the following command.